 To create positive passenger experiences in the airport environment, many research tools are employed.
 However, as we look towards the future of airports, many questions still arise that cannot be answered by these tools alone: Are minimalist airport environments that are low in visual complexity experienced as calming or relaxing?
-Do highly decorative and visually complex environments result in
+Do highly decorative and visually complex environments result in excitement and engagement?
+To what extent do culture or demographics play into our experience as passengers?
+With such considerations in mind, we are developing an automated tool that will be revealed in an entertaining and interactive session with attendees.

-SHOULD CULTURAL DIFFERENCES INFLUENCE AIRPORTS' CUSTOMER EXPERIENCE MANAGEMENT PROGRAMMES?
-Dimitri Coll, Head ASQ, ACI World, Canada Culture is the collective programming of the mind that distinguishes the members of one group or category of people from another.
+SHOULD CULTURAL DIFFERENCES

+INFLUENCE AIRPORTS' CUSTOMER

+EXPERIENCE MANAGEMENT PROGRAMMES?

+Dimitri Coll, Head ASQ, ACI World, Canada

+Culture is the collective programming of the mind that distinguishes the members of one group or category of people from another.
 According to this definition, it is stipulated that culture should play an important role in the way customers expect services to be delivered by airport employees.
 We will see in this presentation how airports should understand the culture in order to adapt their customer experience management programmes for their varying passengers.

-CROSS-GENERATIONAL CUSTOMER SERVICE

-Beau Vanderford, Airport Manager, Copa Airlines, USA Customer service has reached a generational crossroads.
+CROSS-GENERATIONAL CUSTOMER SERVICE Beau Vanderford, Airport Manager, Copa Airlines, USA Customer service has reached a generational crossroads.
 The cultural difference between the generations is vast.
 Great care must be taken to successfully navigate the challenges and deliver great customer service in today's ever-changing environment.
 In this presentation we will explore the differences and the opportunities to deliver outstanding customer service, as well as the need to train our staff in how to serve our customers from different generations.